The 7 Types Of Goals All Leaders Should Set For Your Team

 There are many different types of goals you can set, with three of the main categories of team goals including process-based, learning-based and outcome-based goals, according to Cliff Auerswald, president of All Reverse Mortgage, Inc.

 “Within each category, you can set countless goals tailored to your team’s main functions,” he says.
 “We’ve all talked about S.M.A.R.T goals until we’re blue in the face.
 But there is a reason why they work so well: People understand how to achieve them.
 When you set a process, outcome, or learning goal, you know exactly how your progress and the end result should look.”

 Ready to brainstorm?
-Let’s review each of the 6 categories below and learn why it’s important to set all types of goals.
+Let’s review each of the categories below — plus several others — and learn why it’s important to set all types of goals.

 1. Process-based goals